SofiaSousa/team-rails/level-0.md

 they used to be listed on our app `Gemfile`.

 We use [Bundler](https://bundler.io/) to manage our applications' gems.
+To install gems from you `Gemfile` we can use the following command:

 ```bash
 $ bundle install
 ```

-To install gems from you `Gemfile`.

 ### The Rails Doctrine